 17. 3rd Thursday Tampa

 Enjoy a trifecta of food trucks, cocktails and live music at 3rd Thursday Tampa, a monthly food truck street festival taking place in Downtown Tampa’s Channel District.
 You’ll typically find 15+ food trucks set up at each event, which takes place at the Grand Central at Kennedy.
+(They are on hiatus until August 2023).

 18. Jose Marti Park